GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 ## Workflow

-The RF workflow is based on following main steps:
+The RF workflow is based on the following main steps:

  - Data preparation.
 Extract waveforms associated with moderate events.
  - Calculate RF performing deconvolution to ZRT or QLT coordinate system